santiagov32/proyecto_rickymorty/README.md

-You have to downlaoad node modules. that's all
+You have to download node modules. that's all